 This font family was used for all major type application such as badges, social media graphics and marketing.

-From the beginning of this project, my gut was to investigate the concept that social media was about 'communication'.
+From the beginning of this project, my goal was to investigate the concept that social media was about 'communication'.
 But aside from speech bubbles or platform logos, how do you convey 'social media'?
 Inspiration struck in a symbol we all encounter every day - but likely don’t stop to think about: the hashtag.
 Many, many (many) sketches and treatments of the hashtag were developed to marry the theme of communication and the conference into something dynamic.

 Social media isn’t about shouting into the digital void: it is a two-way conversation with an audience.
 The new brand reflects this with arrows overlapping.
 Be it live videos, sharing content or bringing visibility to your cause, social media is all about communication, which this logo showcases succinctly.